Husting: Canada

-In pre-Confederation Ontario, the returning officer (under an 1849 act) typically administered elections from the hustings.
+In the Province of Canada, prior to Confederation, the returning officer (under an 1849 act) typically administered elections from the hustings.
 "Nomination day" and "declaration day" were separate.
 The returning officer took nominations by a show of hands to determine if any candidate received a majority; if a losing candidate demanded a vote, this was followed by several days of polling, then a return to the hustings where the returning officer declared the winner.
 (The polling period was originally six days, but this was reduced to two days with the 1842 and 1849 Election Acts).
-The show of hands and hustings declaration were abolished in 1866, and hustings nominations were abolished in 1874 by a Dominion statute.
+The show of hands and hustings declaration were abolished in 1866, and hustings nominations were abolished in federal elections by a federal statute in 1874.
 Historian George Neil Emery writes that after this point, "only in provincial elections did the hustings retain its original meaning: an elevated platform at the place of election from which the returning officer, candidates, and nominators of candidate addressed an assembled of electors before then."

-Elsewhere
+Virginia

 In Virginia, the Corporation or Hustings Courts were formerly lower-level state courts.
 However, a reorganization of state courts that took effect on July 1, 1973, abolished these and other courts, replacing them with a streamlined Virginia Circuit Court system.